 Here are some links to get you started in your search:

-We also recommend looking into more local/state based facebook groups, where you can often find mothers who are looking to network with moms in need.
+Many have utilized more local/state based groups, where you can often find people who are looking to network with moms in need.

 Sometimes these are mothers who donate because of their own "oversupply".